robertoshimizu/next-openai-app/README.md

 The `messages` object in the `useChat`, contains all outstanding messages, and it contains memory.
 However, it consumes too much tokens, and it eventually exceeds the token limit size of the LLM model.
 So, there is a variant, that adatps and sends only the last message, so the python backend then needs to manage it.
 For that, the end point is `path="/openai-with-tools"`, where we also add functions.

+# Requirements

+1- Agnostic to LLM Models.
+2- Common interface.
+Today, the parser is beskpoke to `ChatOpenAI()` output.
+But it must be common to all, `ChatAnthropic()`, etc
+3- It would be nice to receive stream of `intermediate steps` to let customer knowing what is happening